amir73il/linux/Documentation/filesystems/overlayfs.rst

 found lower directory does not match the stored origin, that directory will not be merged with the upper directory.

+Changes to the underlying filesystems while part of a mounted overlay can be better controlled with the "watch" mount option.
+When providing the mount option "watch" along with inode index feature, the resulting overlay acts as a "persistent change tracking snapshot" of a single lower tree.

+Any attempt to change the lower tree while overlay filesystems is mounted, will create index entries for all the lower object's ancestry in the index directory before the change.
+The "trusted.overlay.upper" extended attribute on a directory index entry is an indication of a directory copy up.
+If this attribute is missing, the directory index entry is an indication of a lower object modification under that lower directory tree.

 NFS export